Famondir/Music-Suite/README.md

 In the following activity diagram one can see how a user could interact with the Music Suites instrument simulator.
 After logging in and choosing an instrument to simulate the program waits for input to process as playing a tone (keyboard) or the pressing of menu buttons (mouse) to - e.g. load sheet music for silent playback, recording free improvisations for later analysis or just exiting the program.

 Of course there should be more like logging out and choosing a different instrument.
 But the `goto` feature of plantuml is currently experimental and it did not work for me.
-Such a diagram can get pretty complicated pretty fast.
+And creating new loop structures can lead to pretty complicated uml code pretty fast.

 ```plantuml
 @startuml